secretkeeperapp/secret-keeper-docs/secret_sharing_procedure.md

         5. As of now, parts can be reused across multiple beneficiaries.

     * For each beneficiary, for the entire set of secret parts, specify whether the beneficiary is able to retrieve the secret parts themselves, or only have control over whether or not the part is submitted for combination.

+      * Add an optional passphrase on the secret, or let the beneficiary set a passphrase.

     * TODO: Think about if keeping the parts from the beneficiary gives significant advantages for control over the secret.

 #### 4. Define release conditions